Billy-Dickson/Billy-Dickson.github.io/_drafts/2026-09-22-Dead-Bob-and-Gutterblood.md

 image:
    path: ../assets/img/posts/2026/2026-09-22-Dead-Bob-and-Gutterblood/deadbob-opengraph.webp
 ---
 Totally unprepared for the gig, I usually spend a bit of time listening to the music for a week or so to get myself in the game, not this time, no!
 This time I'm going in with no idea what to expect and no pre-conceived ideas of what to expect.
-Saying that, I've heard a few albums from NoMeansNo from back in the day (early teens).
+Saying that, I've heard a few albums from NoMeansNo back in the day (early teens).

 ## The Band